Blitva (Swiss Chard with Potatoes)

 This post may contain affiliate links.
 Please read our disclosure policy.

 Blitva is loaded with health, flavor and color.
-This Croatian side dish of wilted Swiss chard and chunks of garlicky potatoes pairs well with healthy fish recipes and just about anything else you can think of.
+This Croatian side dish of wilted Swiss chard and chunks of garlicky potatoes pairs well with almost anything, making it the perfect side dish for weeknight dinners or holiday meals.

 A plate of blitva with garlic in the background.